Timeline of a troubled province

 2003 – The province’s doctor-patient and nurse-patient ratios are more than twice the national average, with one doctor per 8,825 patients, according to Treasury.

 2004 – Lawrence Boya is appointed head of the Eastern Cape Department of Health (HOD) but is replaced in 2009 amid staff shortages, financial mismanagement and poor maintenance of infrastructure.
-He is later arrested by the Hawks for allegedly contravening the Public Finance Management Act but the charges are dropped.
+He is later investigated by the Hawks for allegedly contravening the Public Finance Management Act but no charges are brought.

 In July, local research organisation, the Public Service Accountability Monitor (PSAM) finds more than 80 percent of the province’s health budget between 1996 and 2003 has not been properly accounted for.
 More than about 20 percent, or R280 million, of the department’s infrastructure budget remains unspent despite deteriorating clinics and hospitals.